Career Timeline of Pete Buttigieg: Major Achievements and Milestones

 January 2012: Took Office as Mayor of South Bend

-In January 2012, Pete Buttigieg took office as mayor of South Bend at the age of 29.
+In January 2012, Pete Buttigieg took office as mayor of South Bend.

 In 2013, Pete Buttigieg proposed the Smart Streets urban development program to improve South Bend's downtown area.

-Pete Buttigieg returned to the United States on September 23, 2014, after serving for seven months in Afghanistan.
+Pete Buttigieg returned to the United States on September 23, 2014, while serving as mayor.

-October 2014: Buttigieg returned to his role as mayor
+October 2014: Buttigieg Returned to Role as Mayor

-In October 2014, Pete Buttigieg returned to his role as mayor.
+In October 2014, Pete Buttigieg returned to his role as mayor in South Bend.

-In 2014, Pete Buttigieg took a seven-month leave during his mayoral term to deploy to Afghanistan.
+In 2014, Pete Buttigieg took a seven-month leave during his mayoral term to deploy to Afghanistan as part of the U.S. Navy Reserve.

 In 2014, Pete Buttigieg was named to the Truman National Security Project's board of advisors.

-In November 2015, Pete Buttigieg was elected to his second term as mayor of South Bend with over 80 percent of the vote, defeating Republican Kelly Jones.
+In November 2015, Pete Buttigieg was elected to his second term as mayor, securing over 80 percent of the vote against Republican Kelly Jones.

 In 2016, after winning reelection, Pete Buttigieg signed an executive order to help establish a recognized city identification card in South Bend.

-In 2016, elements of the Smart Streets project were completed.
+In 2016, elements of the Smart Streets implementation project were completed.

-In 2016, the City of South Bend partnered with the State of Indiana and private developers to break ground on a $165-million renovation of the former Studebaker complex, aiming to facilitate industrial and housing units.
+In 2016, the City of South Bend partnered with the State of Indiana and private developers to break ground on a $165-million renovation of the former Studebaker complex, hoping that the redevelopment would facilitate industrial and housing units.

-In the 2016 U.S. Senate election in Indiana, Pete Buttigieg campaigned for Democratic Senate nominee Evan Bayh.
-In the 2016 Democratic presidential primaries, Buttigieg endorsed Hillary Clinton.
+In the 2016 U.S. Senate election in Indiana, Pete Buttigieg campaigned on behalf of Democratic Senate nominee Evan Bayh.
+He also endorsed Hillary Clinton in the 2016 Democratic presidential primaries.

-In January 2017, Pete Buttigieg announced his candidacy for chairman of the Democratic National Committee (DNC).
+In January 2017, Pete Buttigieg announced his candidacy for chairman of the Democratic National Committee (DNC) in its 2017 chairmanship election.

-Following his run in the 2017 Democratic National Committee chairmanship election, Pete Buttigieg increased his out-of-city travel.
+Following his run in the 2017 Democratic National Committee chairmanship election, Pete Buttigieg increased his out-of-city travel as his national profile grew.

 2017: Left U.S. Navy Reserve